Karim-Medlej/DE-DS-Project/README.md

 ⚠️ This project is documented in a report PDF that contains all the relevant information.
 You are welcome to review it at your convenience!

-🛠️ Python(sklearn) and streamlit were used in this project.
+🛠️ Python(Matplotlib, seaborn, pandas, numpy, sklearn, gridsearch, pickle) and streamlit were used in this project.

 <h1 align="center">